exercism/clojure/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 ## 2. Add a new language to the list

 As you explore Exercism and find languages you want to learn, you'll need to be able to add them to your list.
-Define a function to add a new language the the beginning of your list.
+Define a function to add a new language the beginning of your list.

 ```clojure
 (add-language "JavaScript" '("Clojurescript"))